Here’s What You Need to Know About Koh Ngai!

-Koh Kradan is a beautiful island located just over 8 kilometers south of Koh Ngai.
-The coral reef on the far southern end of the island is one of the best snorkeling spots I have come across in Thailand.
-The white sandy beaches are about as deserted as on Koh Ngai with just a couple of small bungalows dotted along the sand.
+Koh Kradan is a beautiful island about 8 kilometers south of Koh Ngai.
+The coral reef on the south end of the island is one of the best in snorkeling spots Thailand.
+The white sandy beaches are about as empty as on Koh Ngai with just a couple of small bungalows dotted along the sand.

 Day Trip to Koh Mook

-Koh Mook is where we have spent most of our time in Trang.
-This island is most famous for the hidden beach within Emerald Cave.
+Koh Mook is famous for the hidden beach within Emerald Cave.
 Many people come to Koh Mook just to visit the cave on a day trip from Koh Lanta.
 However, there is plenty more to do on this island.
 Check out my guide to Koh Mook here for more details….